fastforwardlabs/mdffreport12/src/05-landscape.md

 #### Numenta’s HTM (Hierarchical Temporal Memory)

-Research organization [Numenta](https://numenta.com/) has introduced a machine learning model for anomaly detection called _Hierarchical Temporal Memory_ (HTM).
+Research organization [Numenta](https://numenta.com/) has introduced a machine intelligence framework for anomaly detection called _Hierarchical Temporal Memory_ (HTM).
 At the core of HTM are time-based learning algorithms that store and recall temporal patterns.
 Unlike most other ML methods, HTM algorithms learn time-based patterns in unlabeled data on a continuous basis.
 They are robust to noise and high-capacity,